Skip to main content

 Organic Vs Paid Social Media

-The difference between an organic vs paid social media strategy is that no budget or ad spend is required for content promotion in an organic strategy.
-While paid social media includes a budget for advertising dollars, the costs for organic social media come only from the planning and creation of content.
+The difference between an organic vs paid social media strategy comes down to how social media content is promoted—and where the budget is allocated.
+In an organic social media strategy, no ad spend is required for content promotion.
+Instead, the focus is on using time and creativity to plan and publish engaging content that earns reach naturally.
+While paid social media includes a defined budget for advertising dollars, the costs of organic social media come only from the planning, creation, and consistency of publishing.

 One SaaS brand nailing their content marketing across LinkedIn, Twitter, and Instagram is Semrush.
 Their relatable use of meme marketing mixes trendy visuals with relevant messaging that speaks directly to their target audience.